Fiji Fashion Week

 Fiji Fashion Week is run by Fashion Week Limited, a limited liability company incorporated in the Republic of Fiji in January 2009.

-For the first few years of Fiji Fashion Week, the Fijian fashion industry was considered "fledgling", "a surprise", and "a novelty", but by 2025, has become "a pioneer in fashion sustainability".
+For the first few years of Fiji Fashion Week, the Fijian fashion industry was considered "fledgling", "a surprise", and "a novelty", but by 2025 it has been discussed as part of a wider Pacific movement toward sustainable fashion.